folio-org/mod-ncip/README.md

 ## mod-configuration setup
-Up to the Sunflower version configuration values are stored in mod-configuration:
+Up to the Sunflower version configuration values are stored in mod-configuration.
+For example:

-Note: The instructions below refer to adding entries to mod-configuration.
-This is an example of how you could do that:

 ```java
 curl -X POST \